Demo-Simple-Analytyic-Platform/meta-data-model/.attachments/tutorials/1-Ingestions/2-Currency-Exchange-Rates.md

 # Ingestion of **Currency Exchange Rates** (webtable from Yahoo) [Back to readme](../../../README.md#tutorials-ingestions)

-This tutorial will help you design an `ingestion`-dataset which will incrementally load `Exchange Rate for USD x EUR` from the [Yahoo Finance](https://finance.yahoo.com/quote/EURUSD%3DX/history)-website for a specific `Currency` of `US Dollar`.
+This tutorial will help you design an `ingestion`-dataset which will incrementally load `Exchange Rates` from the [Yahoo Finance](https://finance.yahoo.com/quote/EURUSD%3DX/history)-website for a specific `Currency` of `US Dollar`.
 We\`ll be making use of the following languages, Technologies adn Tooling.
+Assumtions are made that the reader is familair and has some experience with the below mentioned *Languages*, *Technologies* and *Tooling*.

 **Languages:**